 - ACCEPTANCE: No DevOps team.

 - MITIGATION: Manual deployments.

-While we have not covered every single trap or risk, there should be enough information above for any reader to grasp the idea of this topic.
+While we have not covered every single trap or risk, there should be enough information above for any reader or development teams to grasp the idea of this topic when new software development project starts.
 There is no golden hammer solution for writing Risk and Mitigation files and evading traps because they differ from project to project and team to team.
 Therefore, it is important to rethink them every time a new project is started and never completely let them out of your sight.
 Strive for Software Perfection, but understand its cost.

 The Software Development process is so much more than just signing a deal and starting with the coding process.
 It requires a lot of thinking power from as diversified group of collaborators as possible.
 Very often, the teams working on a project can work with different technologies, use different tools, and work interdisciplinary, which by itself poses a challenge.